SkretasLab/ProteoSeeker/README.md

    -ken/--kraken-env              Str -Opt: ps_kraken- The conda environment for kraken2.
                                   'None/none': To not use an environment at all.

+   -ren/--bracken-env             Str -Opt: ps_bracken- The conda environment for bracken.
+                                  'None/none': To not use an environment at all.

    -nen/--metabinner-env          Str -Opt: ps_metabinner- The conda environment for
                                   MetaBinner.
 'None/none': To not use an environment at all.